top of page

 Does a home water distiller get rid of chlorine?

 Yes, a home water distiller can get rid of chlorine.
 The process of distillation works by heating the water to boiling, which causes the water to vaporize and separate from any contaminants.
-The resulting vapor is then cooled and condensed back into purified liquid form without chlorine or other contaminants.
+The resulting vapor is then cooled and condensed into purified liquid without chlorine or other contaminants.

 Does a water distiller get rid of microplastics?